safalafas/question_02/README.md

 # question_02
 <p>Saipal Store has recently been opened in the heart of Tripureshwor.
 Since there are many departmental stores in the
   same area, the store has decided to offer a special discount on its opening day.
-The following table illustrates discounts based upon the different condition:
+The following table illust"Rate"s discounts based upon the different condition:
 </p>
 <table>